Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: Examples

 as it can be checked by It\^{o}'s formula.
 To our knowledge, these kinds of processes have been first considered in the case of $\alpha>0$ by Brennan and Schwartz \cite{BreSch}; see also Mansuy \cite{Man}.
 Note also that in case of $\alpha=1$ the process $(Z_t)_{t\in[0,T)}$ is nothing else but the usual Wiener bridge (from $0$ to $0$ over the time interval $[0,T]$).

 It is known that in case of $\alpha>0$, the process $(Z_t)_{t\in[0,T)}$ given by \eqref{alpha_W_bridge_intrep} has an almost surely continuous extension $(Z_t)_{t\in[0,T]}$ to the time-interval $[0,T]$ such that $Z_T=0$ with probability one, see, e.g., Mansuy \cite[page 1023]{Man} or Barczy and Pap \cite[Lemma 3.1]{BarPap}.
 For positive values of $\alpha$, the possibility of such an extension is based on a strong law of large numbers for square integrable local martingales.
-In case of $\alpha\leq 0$, there does not exist an almost surely continuous extension of the process $(Z_t)_{t\in[0,T)}$ to $[0,T]$ which would take some constant at time $T$ with probability one (i.e., which would be a bridge).
+In case of $\alpha\leq 0$, there does not exist an almost surely continuous extension of the process $(Z_t)_{t\in[0,T)}$ to $[0,T]$ which would take some constant value at time $T$ with probability one.
 However, for all $\alpha\in\RR$, the Gauss process $(Z_t)_{t\in[0,T)}$ given by \eqref{alpha_W_bridge_intrep} is called a scaled Wiener bridge or an $\alpha$-Wiener bridge.
 More generally, we call any almost surely continuous (Gauss) process on the time interval $[0,T)$ having the same finite-dimensional distributions as $(Z_t)_{t\in[0,T)}$ a scaled Wiener bridge (an $\alpha$-Wiener bridge).

 One can easily calculate

 for $s,t\in[0,T)$, see Barczy and Pap \cite[Lemma 2.1]{BarPap}.

 Let $\phi:[0,T)\to\RR$, $\phi(t):=(1-t/T)^\alpha$, $t\in[0,T)$, $\psi:[0,T)\to\RR$, $\psi(t):=0$, $t\in[0,T)$, and $\sigma(t):=1$, $t\in[0,T)$.
 Then the SDE \eqref{SDE_general} is nothing else but the SDE of an $\alpha$-Wiener bridge, see \eqref{alpha_W_bridge}, and